aaadipop/twotothree-public/README.md

 Angiography, Image Processing, Vessel Segmentation

 ### Run the project
-we cannot provide a dataset but you can add yours in `/oct` dir. the dataset should be as described in ...
+we cannot provide a dataset but you can add yours in `/oct` dir and create an empty `/oct/your-sample/out` dir. the dataset should be as described in ...

+1. `conda env create -f environment.yml && conda activate twotothree`
+2. run
-1. adjust the variables in `functions/`
+3. adjust the variables in `functions/variables.py`
+4. re-run :)
+5. `python3 render.py` to see the 3D volume